West Indies Curried Mutton by Brad Carter

 Michelin-starred chef Brad Carter is a one off.
 And so is his debut book.

-Brad’s daily Staff dinners attract thousands of likes on Instagram – and they’re lovingly showcased in Staff.
+Brad’s daily Staff dinners attract thousands of likes on Instagram – and they’re lovingly celebrated in Staff.

-Staff showcases a different creative side & concept to the restaurant; the same sustainable values with added flavours from around the world.
+Staff offers a different creative side & concept to the restaurant; the same sustainable values with added flavours from around the world.

 West Indies Curried Mutton Recipe courtesy of Brad Carter